Chinese New Year Printables

 • It's super advantageous to eat LOTS of dumplings.

-The first trivia game is a straight Q&A with 10 questions.
+The first trivia game is a question-and-answer format with 10 questions.
 Game 2 is fill in the blanks, a little trickier and game 3 is multiple choice.
-A little variety for you!
-You can download one or all three.
-They're all free.
+You'll find varying difficulty levels from easy to moderate and hard.
+A little variety for you - play one or all three.

 Here are some trivia questions from the games.
 Just click on the little arrow for the answer to appear.